buzzingwires/nqiv/DEVELOPING.md

 Building
 --------

-In short, a release version of nqiv can be built by the typical steps of:
+In short, a release version of nqiv can be built and installed by the typical steps of:

 ```sh
 autoreconf --install